sanches-davi/ames-housing-price-prediction/README.md

 ### 6.2 Numerical Features Analysis

-The numerical analysis showed that some features have a strong relationship with `SalePrice`.
+The numerical analysis showed that some features have a strong relationship with SalePrice.

 The most relevant numerical variables were related to property quality, size, garage capacity, basement area, number of bathrooms and construction year.
-Among them, `Overall Qual` and `Gr Liv Area` stood out as two of the strongest price drivers.
+Among them, Overall Qual and Gr Liv Area stood out as two of the strongest price drivers.

 <p align="center">
   <img src="images/03-correlated_features_with_SalePrice.png" alt="Top Correlated Features with SalePrice" width="100%">